bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

     fw_printenv | grep current_kernel

-If the first copy of firmware is active then the output of the command will say
+If the first/primary copy of firmware is active then the output of the command will say

     current_kernel=kernel1